joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

  5. **Select** your **subscription**
  6. **Select** a **Resource Group** for your storage account, **or create** a new **one**
  7. **Enter** your storage account **name** _(this needs to be globally unique)_
- 8. **Select** your **region** that your application will be in, although the application can be replicated to other regions, it's better to select your primary region here.
+ 8. **Select** your **region** that your application will be in; although the application can be replicated to other regions, it's better to select your primary region here.
  9. **Select** the **performance** and **redundancy** to match your requirements and click **Next: Advanced**
 10. ![](/uploads/create-a-storage-account-microsoft-azure.png)
 11. You can **leave** most **settings** here as **default**, the application executable will need to be able to be accessed directly, make sure the **Minimum TLS** is at least **1.2**.